TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Website server status
+	- Game servers have a built-in http server?

+- Masterserver

+- Check official map version upon connection
+	- if mismatch
+		- custom? re-download
+		- official? disconnect

+- Leaderboards
+	- Columns: Avatar, Nickname, Kills, Assists, Deaths, Hours played

+- Setup a simple dev journal at hypersomnia.xyz

+- Advanced RCON functionality
+	- Kicking and banning users
+		- Rcon can download the log
+		- Rcon should have a reserved slot to enter in case of emergency
+		- Restart
+		- A way to view dedicated server stats?

+- Advanced demo replay functionality
-- Demos: optionally be able to add a synchronized audio track for scaling with the time
+	- Optionally be able to add a synchronized audio track for scaling with the time
 		- If we recorded the voice separately for example
 		- It will synchronize with slow motion etc

-- Don't force spectated player switch upon match summary
 	- We can make non-serialized snapshots easily

-- Fix too many chat messages
-- Fix spectator sizing after death

-- Show death summary in spectator
-- Reset timer after seeking during play, because lag will force to advance again

-- Nice autodirector facility
+	- Autodirector
 		- Minimize the time we have to spend on editing the footage
 		- Highlights of each 10 second durations preceding ends of rounds
 			- for compact duel of honor recordings
 		- Smooth slow-motion seconds setting in gui
 			- augs::maybe
+		- Somehow detect action?
+			- Or just show the player that is going to be killed next?
 	- next/prev round and death
 		- textbox with an offset for deaths
 		- 5 second threshold for rounds
 		- demo replay advance takes a lambda 'has_occured' that takes an enum demo_occurence_type KNOCKOUT/ROUND
 		- alternatively steppers may return some metadata with a bitset of occurences that happened, if it depends on post-solve
 			- but we can look into knockouts

-- Run thread sanitizer at least once
+- Demo replay fixes
+	- Money is wrongly displayed on demos
+		- I guess it is shown for the the local character
+		- we should also show all moneys on the scoreboard
+	- Reset timer after seeking during play, because lag will force to advance again

+- Let shells not invoke any sound when hit by a grenade
+	- to lessen hrtf impact and occurences of sound interruptions

+- Update process fixes
+	- On update on linux, symbolic links to filesystem handlers are lost

+- Advanced update automatization
+	- CLI for editor re-exporting
+	- Server updates
+		- Check once every X minutes or everyday at a predefined hour
+		- Remember to only pull an upgrade if both Windows and Linux versions match
-- plan for full server replays
+		- For now have a rcon command for "Schedule server update"
-	- it's just about saving the entropies
-	- server shall be frozen and never advance when there are no players
-	- keeping timing information in arena server vars
-		- we will anyway have to commandize the changing of these rules somehow
-	- server entropy different from mode entropy
-		- since it will also store player information
-	- server entropy serializer

-- Fix openssl errors in build process on a clean arch linux
-	- Perhaps just use shared libraries if shared can't be found

 	- While in the main menu, check for updates once every several seconds
 		- e.g. if the server has to restart due to an upgrade, the clients will follow with the update right away
 		- also trigger update check every time we enter the main menu from the client
 		- New version available!
 			- Do you want to restart and upgrade the game now?
 				- Upgrade
 				- Cancel
 					- Automatic update was cancelled.
+	- Community map conversion

+- Faction win sounds sometimes get spatialized, when switching spectated person

+- Spectator fixes
+	- Don't force spectated player switch upon match summary
+	- Fix spectator sizing after death
+	- Show death summary in spectator

+- Run thread sanitizer at least once

+- Fix openssl errors in build process on a clean arch linux
+	- Perhaps just use shared libraries if shared can't be found

+- Chat messages bugs?
 	- Research chat messages sometimes not working
+	- Fix too many chat messages

 - Don't kick afk spectators
+	- send some heartbeat

+- Inventory GUI still acts up

 - Test what happens without internet connection when launching Hypersomnia on Windows

 - Font-scale invariant update window

 - Website

-- Server/client continuous integration
-	- Automatic client upgrade
-	- Automatic server upgrade
-		- Remember to only pull an upgrade if both Windows and Linux versions match
-		- For now have a rcon command for "Schedule server update"

-- completely different approach to client setup replay: only record the relevant messages in some mini format?
-	- well it's less out of the box

 - custom chosen ruleset could be a part of mode solvable
 	- or actually client/server solvable (arena_handle)

-- We still have crashes on Windows, even after fixing swap buffers
-	- Perhaps it's a compiler bug since with our home-brewn build everything seemed to be fine
-	- Although I think it was the same with that mega.nz build

-- Inventory GUI still acts up

 - Ruleset chooser might be a combo too
 	- it might only read the names or ids from the ruleset file